Electric battery: Leakage

+Disposal

 Many types of batteries employ toxic materials such as lead, mercury, and cadmium as an electrode or electrolyte.
 When each battery reaches end of life it must be disposed of to prevent environmental damage.
 Batteries are one form of electronic waste (e-waste).
 E-waste recycling services recover toxic substances, which can then be used for new batteries.
 Of the nearly three billion batteries purchased annually in the United States, about 179,000 tons end up in landfills across the country.

+Ingestion

 Batteries may be harmful or fatal if swallowed.
 Small button cells can be swallowed, in particular by young children.
 While in the digestive tract, the battery's electrical discharge may lead to tissue damage; such damage is occasionally serious and can lead to death.
 Ingested disk batteries do not usually cause problems unless they become lodged in the gastrointestinal tract.
 The most common place for disk batteries to become lodged is the esophagus, resulting in clinical sequelae.
 Batteries that successfully traverse the esophagus are unlikely to lodge elsewhere.
-The likelihood that a disk battery will lodge in the esophagus is a function of the patient's age and battery size.
+The likelihood that a disk battery will lodge in the esophagus is a function of the patient's age and the size of the battery.
 Older children do not have problems with batteries smaller than 21–23 mm.
 Liquefaction necrosis may occur because sodium hydroxide is generated by the current produced by the battery (usually at the anode).
 Perforation has occurred as rapidly as 6 hours after ingestion.

-Some battery manufactures have added a bad taste to batteries to discourage swallowing.
+Some manufacturers add a bittering agent to their batteries to discourage swallowing.

 Legislation and regulation

 Legislation around electric batteries includes such topics as safe disposal and recycling.
+In response to reported accidents and failures, occasionally ignition or explosion, recalls of devices using lithium-ion batteries have become more common in recent years.

+United States

 In the United States, the Mercury-Containing and Rechargeable Battery Management Act of 1996 banned the sale of mercury-containing batteries, enacted uniform labeling requirements for rechargeable batteries and required that rechargeable batteries be easily removable.
 California and New York City prohibit the disposal of rechargeable batteries in solid waste.
 The rechargeable battery industry operates nationwide recycling programs in the United States and Canada, with dropoff points at local retailers.

+European Union

 The Battery Directive of the European Union has similar requirements, in addition to requiring increased recycling of batteries and promoting research on improved battery recycling methods.
 In accordance with this directive all batteries to be sold within the EU must be marked with the "collection symbol" (a crossed-out wheeled bin).
 This must cover at least 3% of the surface of prismatic batteries and 1.5% of the surface of cylindrical batteries.
 All packaging must be marked likewise.

-In response to reported accidents and failures, occasionally ignition or explosion, recalls of devices using lithium-ion batteries have become more common in recent years.

 On 9 December 2022, the European Parliament reached an agreement to force, from 2026, manufacturers to design all electrical appliances sold in the EU (and not used predominantly in wet conditions) so that consumers can easily remove and replace batteries themselves.